How to Read Pipe Tee Dimensions and Wall Thickness Charts?

 Q: What is the ASME B16.9 standard, and why is it important for pipe tees?

-A: ASME B16.9 is a widely recognized specification that governs the dimensional requirements for butt-welding fittings, including pipe tees, ensuring consistency and interchangeability across different suppliers.
+A: ASME B16.9 is a widely recognized specification that governs the dimensional requirements for butt-welding fittings, including pipe tees, helping ensure dimensional consistency and compatibility across different manufacturers.

 References